Papershine/UBCCourseMonitor/README.md

 # UBCCourseScraper

-_A Python script that scrapes for all the undergrad courses and their characteristics from the UBC website_
+_A Python script that monitors certain sections for available seats_

-After running the script, the results will be dumped into `.json` files.

-You can access the (not latest) course data using the `.json` files on this repository.

 To run the script, run `python3 main.py`.